pytorch/xla/CODEGEN_MIGRATION_GUIDE.md

 - xla/torch_xla/csrc/generated/tensor.h
   - Defines XLATensor class and XLATensor method declarations.
 These declarations are usually a one to one mapping of the at::Tensor nodes we declared in XLANativeFunctions.h.
 XLATensor method will be removed for full_codegen ops
 - xla/torch_xla/csrc/generated/tensor_method.cpp
-  - Implements tensor methods defined in tensor_methods.h.
+  - Implements tensor methods defined in tensor.h.
 This file will be removed for full_codegen ops
 - xla/torch_xla/csrc/generated/ops/…
   - Defines IR class for “most” ops.
 It is possible that multiple ops share the same IR.